Eashurox/Git-Tut/Readme.md

 This tutorial focus on mainly on Git and Github as its remote.

+Adding one more line to make changes in readme.md

 This repository is built step by step in the tutorial.

 It nows includes step for Github